WebOfTrust/WOT-terms/concepts.md

 #### Rotation - transfer of control authority without transaction - scalable

+#### Event streaming
+Because the cryptographic material in the events may be of variable length, a fixed field length serialization is not a viable approach.
+Consequently KERI must support variable length field serialization.

+Only the controller of the associated identifier prefix may compose KERI events, the ordering of elements in the event serialization may be determined solely by that controller.
+Other entities may sign the event serialization provided by the controller but do not need to provide a serialization of their own.

+In summary, the necessary constraint for complete event serialization is support for arbitrary data structures with variable length fields that are serializable and de-serializable in multiple formats.
+Reproducible ordering is not a necessary constraint.
+[Source](https://github.com/decentralized-identity/keri/blob/master/kids/kid0003.md)

 #### JSON-LD and triples are too simple (only "is"/"has") - we are proponents of property graphs

 #### CESR composeable without having to parse (in CBOR this is needed)